2set/nineteendays/README.md

 <div id="header" align="center">

-too lazy to make it rlly aesthetic rn,,
+too lazy to make it rlly aesthetic rn,, + no links currently
 </p>
 ji, soph or ciel 15 they them or all prns !! ill be ur chronically online friend
 </p>